Smelt (fish): Description

+In size, most species rarely exceed 20 cm, although some grow larger.
+Some females of European smelt can reach 25–40 cm in length.

 Like salmon, many species are anadromous, living most of their lives in the sea, but traveling into fresh water to breed.
 However, a few exceptions, such as the surf smelt, spend their entire lives at sea.